cran-task-views/Omics/Omics.md

 -   `r pkg("wrMisc")` contains a collection of tools to manipulate omics data and to perform various simple statistical analyses (including normalization and some statistical tests).
+-   `r pkg("o2plsda", priority = "core")` provides function to perform O2PLS-DA
--   `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method.
-Similarly, `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contains another method to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA).
+    for multi-omics data integration.
+Similarly, `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method, and `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA).
     `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM).
 -   *Prediction*: `r pkg("prioritylasso")` performs prediction from multiple